OneAppExchange/levelup/sessions/session-05.md

 ````

 ### Calling methods on Child components
-To see more information [go to guide] (https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.create_javascript_methods).
+To see more information [go to guide](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.create_javascript_methods).

 So the first thing is to add some logic in the child, in our case let's suppose that we add some method to hide the date